Lapsed Catholic: Present canon law

 Today, a Latin Catholic who lapses to the extent of becoming an apostate, a heretic or a schismatic is automatically excommunicated; and, until the excommunication is lifted, is forbidden to have any ministerial part in the celebration of Mass or other worship ceremonies, to celebrate or receive the sacraments or to exercise any church functions.
 This is an obligation that binds the excommunicated person.
 Unless the excommunication has been publicly declared by the church and not merely incurred automatically, the excommunicated person cannot on that ground alone be publicly refused the sacraments, even by a priest who knows of it.
 However, to assist at the marriage of someone who has "notoriously" (i.e. widely known to have done so) rejected the Catholic faith, a priest needs the permission of the ordinary and the same promises required by spouses in mixed marriages are also required.

 The 1983 Code of Canon Law lays down no particular penalty for a lapse in one's religious duties as a Catholic that consist in failure to attend Sunday Mass and failure to receive Communion during Eastertide other than a recommendation toward penance and reconciliation.

 None of this prevents an individual who was baptised a Catholic from completely ignoring the Catholic Church's laws or ideas and not disclosing their personal views or beliefs.
 As a consequence, the lapsing of a person to become an apostate is neither obvious nor can it follow that they are automatically excommunicated.
 In a sense it highlights the dichotomy of religious law which may be completely disregarded without effective penalty (whether that would be justified or not).

 Colloquial names

 Some lapsed Catholics attend Mass on special occasions like Christmas and Easter.
 Such lapsed Catholics are colloquially and sometimes derogatorily called Cultural Catholics, CEO Catholics, Chreaster Catholics ("Christmas and Easter Only") or A&P Catholics (for Ash Wednesday and Palm Sunday).

-"Cultural Catholic" is also used to refer to a non-religious member of a historically Catholic ethnic group: Hungarian, Polish.